SoufianeDataFan/PhysioNet-2020/README.md

 ### Prerequisites

 You'll need `gs` google cloud sdk installed on your machine.
-If you don't have it, just run this commands on your
+If you don't have it, run this commands on your terminal

-- linux machine
 ```
 curl https://sdk.cloud.google.com | bash
 exec -l $SHELL